Request Your Free Consultation

 To fully understand the wrongful death claims process, which documents are required, and how to collect compensation, our wrongful death lawyers in Norfolk, VA, are here to assist with all of your concerns.

-A wrongful death claim may not be admissible to file if it is not made within two years of the death, according to Virginia Code 8.01-244.
+A wrongful death claim may not be filed if it is not made within two years of the death, according to Virginia Code 8.01-244.
 The typical time limit for court-awarded settlements in injury claims is two years.
 Contact a Norfolk wrongful death attorney right away so they can get this filed on time.

 Find Compassionate Legal Representation Following an Unexpected Death